NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ### Setting SysRq Bitmask

-You can set SysRq to `0` in order to disable it, `1` to allow ALL functionality and to a value `>= 1` to set a bitmask[^2] of allowed SysRq functions.
+You can set SysRq to `0` in order to disable it, `1` to allow ALL functionality, and to a value `>= 1` to set a bitmask[^2] of allowed SysRq functions.

 ```bash